 Eric Chavez has a magnetic personality, a knack for telling stories, a fierce love for theater, art, and Kanye West, and the typical ups and downs of any teenager, but he is also haunted by a family tragedy from ten years earlier.
 This film follows Eric as he looks for love, discovers his identity as an artist, and searches with his parents for a long-elusive peace.

-Screening of work-in-progress followed by an audience feedback session with filmmakers Stephanie Lucas and Josh Kasselman and respondent Michèle Stephenson, facilitated by Erica Ginsberg from Docs In Progress.
+Screening of work-in-progress followed by an audience feedback session with filmmaker Stephanie Lucas and respondent Michèle Stephenson, facilitated by Erica Ginsberg from Docs In Progress.

 Screening of Joe Brewster and Michèle Stephenson's American Promise